 Finding a FSBO Home

-Houses are often called dream homes because they are literally the answer to someone’s dreams.
-For this reason, house hunting is a bit of a personality test and home buyers willing to widen the pool and consider a FSBO home will have more options.
+House hunting is a sort of like a personality test.
+How willing is a buyer to compromise on their needs and wants, and are they willing to widen the pool of options to consider an FSBO home?
 While local buyers can easily spot the FSBO signs, out-of-state buyers can take advantage of online listings.

-Most people, 86 percent to be exact, used a real estate agent to purchase their home.
-But 50 percent of those people use the Internet, not the agent, to find the home they eventually buy.
+Eighty-six percent of homebuyers used a real estate agent to purchase their home.
+But 50 percent of those people used the Internet, not the agent, to find the home they eventually bought.
 The MLS listing service lists all homes being sold by agents and those being sold in a hybrid for sale by owner arrangement where the seller pays a fee to be on the listing site.
 MLS listings are also distributed to Zillow, Trulia and Realtor.com.
 For sale by owner homes are also listed on forsalebyowner.com, fsbo.com, and Craigslist.com, among other places.